wuba/react-native-echarts/docs/getting-started/write-a-dynamic-data-chart.md

 | ------------------------------ | -------------------------------------- |
 | ![ios](./dynamic-data-ios.gif) | ![android](./dynamic-data-android.gif) |

-If you want to use the react-native-skia，just replace the SvgChart with SkiaChart。
+If you want to use the react-native-skia，just replace the SvgChart with SkiaChart and use 'skia' as renderer.

 For more chart configuration, please refer to [echarts documentation](https://echarts.apache.org/en/option.html#title).